SherRao/BankersAlgorithmProject/README.md

 </h1>

 <blockquote align="center">
-  This is a a multi-threaded program that implements the banker's algorithm.
+  This is a a multi-threaded, command-line/CLI based program that implements the banker's algorithm.
 </blockquote>

 <br/>